microsoftgraph/microsoft-graph-docs/content/authorization/converged_auth.md

-﻿# Authenticate Microsoft Graph apps with the Azure AD v2.0 endpoint
+# Authenticate Microsoft Graph apps with the Azure AD v2.0 endpoint

-> **Building apps for enterprise customers?** Your app may not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.
-In this case, you may not know and your customers may experience errors.
+> **Building apps for enterprise customers?** Your app might not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.

 > To support **all enterprise customers** across **all enterprise scenarios**, you must use the Azure AD endpoint and manage your apps using the [Azure Management Portal](https://aka.ms/aadapplist).
 For more information, see [Deciding between the Azure AD and Azure AD v2.0 endpoints](../auth_overview.md#deciding-between-azure-ad-and-the-v2-authentication-endpoint).

-## Signing in Microsoft account and Azure AD users with a single authentication model

 By using the Azure AD v2.0 endpoint, you can create apps that accept both work and school (Azure Active Directory) as well as personal (Microsoft account) identities.

 In the past, if you wanted to develop an app to support both Microsoft accounts and Azure Active Directory, you had to integrate with two completely separate systems.
-Using the Azure AD v2.0 endpoint, you can now support both types of accounts with a single integration.
-One simple process to immediately reach an audience that spans millions of users with both personal and work/school accounts.
+Using the Azure AD v2.0 endpoint, you can now support both types of accounts with a single integration - one simple process to reach an audience that spans millions of users with both personal and work/school accounts.

 <!--
 ![Microsoft Graph application stack, with authentication shown as a layer between your app and the various Microsoft Graph resources.](../images/msgraph_auth_resource_access.png)